 Native Title in the ILUA Area

-The Saibai People had their native title rights recognised over this area on 12 February 1999 in Saibai People v Queensland FCA 158.
+The Saibai People had their native title rights recognised over this area on 12 February 1999 in Saibai People v Queensand FCA 158.

 The Saibai People first lodged their claim with the National Native Title Tribunal (NNTT) in 1995.
 After four years of negotiation between the parties, a native title determination was made in favour of the Saibai People.
-All parties recognised the Saibai People’s native title rights to possess, use, occupy and enjoy their land.
-This agreement was approved by Justice Drummond of the Federal Court in February 1999, recognising Saibai ownership of Saibai, Mawalmay Thoera, Thawpay Kawamag and Kuykuthal Kawamag Islands, in the Torres Strait (see Saibai People v Queensland FCA 158).
+All parties recognised the Saibai people’s native title rights to possess, use occupy and enjoy their land.
+This agreement was approved by Justice Drummond of the Federal Court in February 1999, recognising Saibai ownership of Saibai, Mawalmay Thoera, Thawpay Kawamag and Kuykuthal Kawamag Islands, in the Torres Strait.